Safety Bulletins

 Workers face an increased risk when they work on roadways.
 Employers must develop and implement a written Traffic Control Plan that protects workers from traffic hazards, while upholding the applicable standards of the Northwest Territories’ Public… more

 Slips, trips, and falls remain a major cause of injury in the workplace.
 Risk is higher from autumn to spring, with most incidents occurring in winter.
 During winter months, WSCC manages an average of one claim per day.
-At least one incident during… more
+At least one… more

 Safe Ladder Set-up and Use Select the right ladder for the job.
 Inspect the ladder before use; look for broken rungs and cracks.
 Use a ladder best suited for the landscape, like those with non-slip feet or spikes.
-Setup ladders away from doors.… more
+Setup ladders away… more

 Employers and workers must comply with the Safety Acts and applicable regulations when removing mould-contaminated materials from the workplace.